fapulito/arc-quickstart/README.md

+Hello!
+This repository is a fork from @ArcadiaPower.
+It is the starting point for the Climafixit app that will offer data visualization and payment features for utility ratepayers.

 This project demonstrates how to use Arcadia's [connect-react](https://github.com/ArcadiaPower/connect-react/) component in an example integration against the [Arc Platform API](http://developers.arcadia.com).

 # Arcadia's Arc Quickstart